SSpeights/PowerShellGuide/a-bunch-of-commands.md

 These cmdlets get all of the OS, BIOS, and Processor information for this computer and sorts each property value in ascending order.

 To get a list of these cmdlets, enter `Get-History` at the PS-prompt.
-Copy the output
+Copy the output.

 ## Add cmdlets